The Clear

 an enormous 4 1/2 foot tall teddy bear.

-best dancers, Tommy and Hazel McSwain, had won the bear
+best dance couple, Tommy and Hazel, had won this bear

 one of the women in the class.
 We joked that if one of the

-ladies got dizzy, the bear could take her place.
-Ha ha ha.
+ladies got dizzy, maybe the bear could take her place.
+Or

 I wasn't surprised at who won though.
 Tommy and Hazel were